 Building your social following organically takes a large amount of time, energy, and effort to get started.
 It’s a slow and steady process that happens over time, and it can take even longer for a brand-new company with no existing user base.

 That being said, there is a quicker option to get page fans if you’re willing to put some ad dollars behind it.
 There is an Ad Campaign objective on Facebook and Instagram called ‘Page Likes’ which promotes your page to new users and encourages them to like and follow your page.
-This can pick up the pace with gaining new fans and followers and can be a valid option if you have the money to spend.
+This can pick up the pace of gaining new fans and followers and can be a valid option if you have the money to spend.